 Google was first known for its search engine.
 Over the years, Google has maintained its minimalist search page design, which often betrays the wealth of tools and hacks that hide just below the surface.

 Don’t be fooled.
 There’s a lot more you can do on this page than just search the internet.
 Instead of searching the entire internet, you may be more interested in seeing search results from just one page.

 For example, to search MakeUseOf.com for everything to do with artificial intelligence, type “site:makeuseof.com artificial intelligence”.
 The results look like the following.

 Google ads still display results from Google advertisers, but all regular search results are focused on the site that you’re interested in.
 This is a great way to find an article that you read a long time ago on a site, and want to find it again.
 Sometimes Google Search works better than an embedded search right on the website itself.

-Sometimes while you’re browsing the Internet, you might have the need to run a few calculations.
+Sometimes while you’re browsing the internet, you might have the need to run a few calculations.
 Maybe you’re paying your bills and need to run some numbers from your budget.
-Don’t bother opening up calculator on your computer, just open Google Search and type in the formula.
+Don’t bother to open the calculator on your computer, just open Google Search and type in the formula.